 Ms. Cooper was responsible for drafting an amendment to EPTL 5-3.2, which was signed into law in June 2007, in order to increase the inheritance rights of non-marital children.
-Together with members of the New York State Bar Association’s Trusts and Estates Law Section, she also drafted an amendment to SCPA 2307-a, dealing with attorney-fiduciaries, and was instrumental in spearheading an amendment to Surrogate’s Court Procedure Act (SCPA) 2211, which became law on August 1, 2007.
-The amendment provides for discovery prior to the filing of objections in contested
+Together with members of the New York State Bar Association’s Trusts and Estates Law Section, she also drafted an amendment to SCPA 2307-a, dealing with attorney-fiduciaries, and was instrumental in initiating and spearheading an amendment to Surrogate’s Court Procedure Act (SCPA) 2211, which became law on August 1, 2007.
+The amendment provides for discovery prior to the filing of objections in contested accounting proceedings.

 In 2006, she drafted legislation, signed into law by Governor Pataki, which provides that abusive parents, whose rights have been terminated under Social Services Law, are disqualified from receiving an inheritance from the abused child’s estate.

 In 2003, Ms. Cooper was nominated as a Fellow of the American College of Trust and Estate Council (ACTEC).
-In 2002, she published a textbook entitled, “Wills, Trusts and Estates – Essential Tools For The New York Paralegal,” which serves as a practice tool and guide for paralegals, as well as general practitioners involved in trusts & estates.
+In 2002, she published a textbook entitled, “Wills, Trusts and Estates – Essential Tools For The New York Paralegal,” which serves as a practice tool and guide for paralegals, as well as general practitioners involved in the field of trusts and estates.
 Further, Ms. Cooper is the editor of the volume on litigation in New York Surrogate’s Courts, published by Warren’s Heaton.

-A 1979 graduate of Hofstra University Law School, she received her B.A. degree from Cornell University in 1976.
+A 1979 graduate of Hofstra University Law School, she received her Bachelor of Arts Degree from Cornell University in 1976.
 Ms. Cooper is admitted in the State of New York.
 She has an AV Preeminent Martindale-Hubbell Peer Review Rating.
 Ms. Cooper is listed in Martindale-Hubbell’s 2011 Top Women Lawyers in the Northeast in Trusts & Estates, Wills & Probate.